 Concord, NH – The New Hampshire Department of Health and Human Services (DHHS) today announces the first positive test for Eastern Equine Encephalitis (EEE) this year.
-An alpaca in Rockingham County tested positive for the disease.
-This is the first indication of EEE in New Hampshire this year and there have been no positives for West Nile virus (WNV) identified yet this year.
-Last year one mosquito pool tested positive for WNV and one animal and eight mosquito pools tested positive for EEE in the State.
+A horse in Freedom (Carroll County) was identified with the disease.
+This is the first indication of EEE in New Hampshire this year.

-“This is not unexpected,” said Nicholas Toumpas, DHHS Commissioner, “but still unfortunate.
-Nice weather has finally arrived and with it an increase in mosquito activity.
-We must remember, however, that EEE and WNV are preventable.
-The best way to protect your family and yourself is to take simple prevention steps.
-We urge everybody to use effective insect repellent and try to wear long sleeves and pants while outside at dusk and dawn, when mosquitoes are most active, and eliminate places for water to collect on your property, such as pool covers, that allow mosquitoes to breed.”
+“Even though this summer has been dryer than normal we still expected, unfortunately, to see cases of EEE and WNV,” said Dr. José Montero, Director of Public Health at DHHS.
+“It is important to remember, however, that both of these diseases are preventable.
+The best way to protect yourself and your family is to avoid being bitten by mosquitoes.
+We want to urge everybody to use effective insect repellent and to wear long sleeves and pants while outside at dusk and dawn, when mosquitoes are most active.
+Also, eliminate places where water can collect on your property, such as pool covers and flower pots, that allow mosquitoes to breed, and have your horses vaccinated.”

 Prevention Guidelines for West Nile Virus and Eastern Equine Encephalitis